scrabbletank/farhome-rules/monstroustreasure.md

 ***Monstrous Resistance.*** This creature adds 1 crit success against spells and 1 crit failure against attacks.

 ***Spellcaster.*** This creature has 1 proficiency with Curse spells.
-They are a 2nd level caster with 8 mana and can cast the following spells without a codex: _Black Tendrils_, _Hex Bolt_, _Curse of Fragility_, _Curse of Suffering_.
+They are a 2nd level spellcaster with 8 mana and can cast the following spells without a codex: _Black Tendrils_, _Hex Bolt_, _Curse of Fragility_, _Curse of Suffering_.

 **Actions**